luftaquila/fsk-energymeter/README.md

 There are 2 operation modes in the FSK-EEM device.
 When the FSK-EEM is in startup, it measures the LV supply voltage and decide the mode to run.

 ### Record mode
-If `VIN >= 6V` during startup, the device enters the Record mode.
+If `VIN >= 6V` during startup, the device enters the record mode.

-The device will measure HV voltage, HV current, LV voltage and the CPU temperature every 10 ms and save it to the file.
+The device measure HV voltage, HV current, LV voltage and the CPU temperature every 10 ms.

+Log files are created for every power cycles and synchronized every 100 ms.\
+During the file write, measurement may delayed up to 15 ms.

 > [!IMPORTANT]
-> The device will perform a zero calibration of the HV voltage and current during the startup sequence.\
+> The device performs a zero calibration of the HV voltage and current during the startup sequence.\
 > Make sure that the HV voltage and current are at 0V and 0A until the the startup is complete.

 ### USB mode
 If `VIN < 6V` during startup, the device enters the USB mode.

-When plugged in, the FSK-EEM USB Mass Storage will appear on the host PC.
+When plugged in, the FSK-EEM USB Mass Storage will appear on the host PC.\
 It may took ~20 seconds to be mounted.
 See [Troubleshootings](https://github.com/luftaquila/fsk-energymeter?tab=readme-ov-file#1-fsk-eem-usb-mass-storage-takes-too-long-to-be-mounted-on-the-pc) for the details.

 The recorded log files are stored in the drive like a standard USB memory stick.